Customizing Error Grouping

 Honeybadger.configure do |config| config.before_notify do |notice| notice.fingerprint = [notice.error_class, notice.component, notice.backtrace.join(',')].join(':') end end

-For a list of properties available on the
+For a full list of available properties, see the API

 :fingerprint option can be used to override the fingerprint for an